Abdul Rahim al-Nashiri: Interrogation

 Al-Nashiri was tortured under the supervision of (then) current Director of the CIA Gina Haspel.
 A Navy Reserve doctor who interviewed him described him as "one of the most severely traumatized individuals I have ever seen".
 In August 2018, cables from the secret detention site overseen by Haspel, dating from November 2002 and likely authorized by if not written by her, were released because of a Freedom of Information lawsuit, and they describe the torture of Nashiri in detail, including slamming him against a wall, confining him to a small box, waterboarding him, and depriving him of sleep and clothing, as well as threatening to turn him over to others who would kill him and calling him “a little girl,” “a spoiled little rich Saudi,” and a “sissy.”

 During the course of his tribunal, he claimed to have made additional confessions under the duress of torture.
 He was ostensibly the last of the al-Qaeda suspects to be videotaped, as he was waterboarded in Thailand by CIA officers who questioned him.
 Shortly after, when a prisoner died in CIA custody in Iraq, the government agents decided against videotaping such interrogations, as this provided criminal "evidence" if things went wrong.
 All the CIA tapes showing detainees being waterboarded were destroyed in 2005.

 It was reported on August 22, 2009, that al-Nashiri was the subject of what is described as a mock execution during his torture by the CIA.
 A power drill and a handgun were used.

 In May 2011, al-Nashiri's lawyers filed a case against Poland with the European Court of Human Rights.
-They said that Al-Nashiri was held and allegedly tortured in a secret CIA "black site" prison "north of Warsaw" (OSAW) from December 2002 to June 2003 with the collaboration or consent of the Polish government.
+They said that Al-Nashiri was held and allegedly tortured in a secret CIA "black site" prison "north of Warsaw" from December 2002 to June 2003 with the collaboration or consent of the Polish government.